dcdpr/did-btcr2/chapters/Index.md

 The identifier string MUST consist of three components separated by a ‘:’ character.
 The first component MUST be the string "did", the second component MUST be "btcr2" and the third component is the BTCR2-specific identifier.
-Otherwise an INVALID_DID error MUST be raised.
+If the second component is not "btcr2" a METHOD_NOT_SUPPORTED error MUST be raised, otherwise for all other errors an INVALID_DID error MUST be raised.

 The BTCR2-specific identifier is decoded using the [bech32m](https://en.bitcoin.it/wiki/BIP_0350#Bech32m) algorithm which